HanWenfang/syncless/trunk/README.txt

      creating your tasklets with `wrap_tasklet(Function)' instead of `stackless.tasklet(Function)'.
 If you do so, the exception will be printed, but the interactive console resumes afterwards.

+Q26.
+Can I use other non-blocking network libraries in the same process
+     which runs Syncless?

+A26.
+Syncless supports the following libraries out-of-the-box with monkey
+     patching: gevent, Eventlet, Concurrence, Twisted, Tornado and asyncore.
+     See Q12 and Q13 for more details how to enable them.
+Please note that there is no direct synchronization support between Syncless and the other library, i.e. there is no way for a tasklet managed by a library to notify a tasklet managed by another library that computation results are available.

+     If you want to run a web framework supporting WSGI, run its WSGI application function/class directly with syncless.wsgi instead.

+     If your pure Python network library uses select.select() for event notification, then see Q14.

+     Otherwise, the library most probably won't work with Syncless in the same process.
+Most probably either Syncless I/O will make progress, and the other library's I/O will be stalled, or the other way round.

 Links
 ~~~~~